Accessing Medical Records to Contest a Will

 This might be to determine whether a medical diagnosis was missed, for example if someone died of cancer, or because you have a potential claim after the person’s death.
 But there are strict rules around accessing someone’s medical records after death, and it’s not always possible to do so.

-If you may be contesting a Will and want to access your loved one’s medical records, get in touch with our Contentious Probate Solicitors for free initial legal advice.
+If you may be contesting a Will and want to access your loved one’s medical records, get in touch with our Contentious Probate Solicitors for a free initial case assessment.
 Our approachable and sympathetic team can discuss your situation and let you know if we think you’ve got grounds for a claim.

 Who Can Access Medical Records after Death?